Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Discussion

 The potential for future work on efficient sampling designs for multiple outcomes is vast and increasingly important given the increasing use of EHR in medical research \citep{Lee2020}.
 One natural extension of this work would be to extend the simulations to a broader range of outcome models and incorporate design enhancements such as optimal stratification.
 Under these conditions, the advantages of alternative optimality criteria that account for parameter covariances may become more apparent.
 Examples include D-optimality, E-optimality, and I-optimality, the latter focusing on minimizing prediction variance \citep{Wald1943, Pukelsheim2006, Goos2016}.
-Still, the practical advantages of A-optimal designs with multiwave adaptive sampling and generalized raking make it a compelling approach, and the findings of this work provide a foundation for future research aimed at improving the reliability of error-prone data in medical research and beyond.
+Still, the practical advantages of A-optimal designs with multiwave adaptive sampling and generalized raking make it a compelling approach, and the findings of this work provide a foundation for future research on optimal design and estimation in studies using error-prone or incomplete data.